Latent Factor Analysis in Short Panels: Local asymptotic power

 for all $i\geq 0$, where $\rho_j := \frac{\nu_j}{\nu_{df}}$, when $df\geq 3$.
 Then, Inequalities (\ref{cond:MLR}) hold for any $m\geq 3$. \end{proposition}

+The proof of Proposition \ref{thm:AUMPI} relies on using complete exponential Bell's polynomial (Bell (1934)) in the proof of Lemma \ref{prop:recursion}.
 Conditions (\ref{cond:MLR}) involve polynomial inequalities in the parameters $\lambda_j$ of the alternative hypothesis, and parameters $\nu_j$ of the weights of the non-central chi-square distributions, $j=1,...,df$.
 It is challenging to establish an explicit characterization of the $\lambda_j$ and $\nu_j$ equivalent to Inequalities (\ref{cond:MLR}), unless $df=1$.\footnote{ Inequalities (\ref{cond:MLR}) with $df=1$ are easily proved to hold.
 In such a case, we can use the asymptotic distribution of a scaled chi-square variable and its MLR property.} By deploying a novel characterization of the $c_j(\lambda_1,...,\lambda_{df})$ in terms of a recurrence relation (Lemma \ref{prop:recursion}), we establish explicit sufficient conditions in part b) of Proposition \ref{thm:AUMPI}.
 Inequalities (\ref{condition:lambda}) are linear in the $\lambda_j^2$, and define a non-empty convex domain in the $(\lambda_1^2,..,\lambda_{df}^2)$ space, that does not contain the origin $\lambda_1=...=\lambda_{df}=0$ (unless the DGP is such that $\nu_2=...=\nu_{df}$, in which case the RHS of (\ref{condition:lambda}) is nil for all $i$ and thus any $\lambda_j^2$ meet the inequalities).
 Proposition \ref{thm:AUMPI} (b) implies that, for a given set of values of $df$, the MLR property holds if $\lambda_j \geq \underline{\lambda}$ for all $j$, uniformly for $\nu_j \leq \bar \nu$, where $\underline{\lambda}>0$ is a constant that depends on $\bar \nu < 1$.
 Vanishing values of the $\nu_j$ correspond to homogenous weights $\mu_j$, i.e., the scaled non-central chi-square distribution with $df$ degrees of freedom.
 Hence, the AUMPI property in Proposition \ref{thm:AUMPI} holds in neighborhoods of DGPs that match the conditions of Proposition \ref{prop:gen:Gaussian} (e.g.\ Gaussian errors) for alternative hypotheses that are sufficiently separated from the null hypothesis.
 Besides, Proposition \ref{thm:AUMPI} shows that the Gaussian case is not the only design delivering an AUMPI test.
 Further, in the SMC, we establish a new analytical representation of the coefficients $c_k(\lambda_1,...,\lambda_{df})$ in terms of matrix product iterations.
-That analytical representation allows us to check numerically the validity of Inequalities (\ref{cond:MLR}) for given $df$, $\lambda_j$, $\nu_j$, and $m=1,....,M$, for a large bound $M$ (see Appendix F).
-In Appendix F, when Inequalities (\ref{condition:lambda}) are met, we always conclude to the MLR property in the numerical checks as predicted by the theory of Proposition \ref{thm:AUMPI}.
+That analytical representation allows us to check numerically the validity of Inequalities (\ref{cond:MLR}) for given $df$, $\lambda_j$, $\nu_j$, and $m=1,....,M$, for a large bound $M$ (see Appendix C).
+In Appendix C, when Inequalities (\ref{condition:lambda}) are met, we always conclude to the MLR property in the numerical checks as predicted by the theory of Proposition \ref{thm:AUMPI}.
 There, we also provide numerical evidence that the domain of validity of the MLR property is relevant for our empirical application.
-The sufficient conditions (\ref{cond:MLR}) and (\ref{condition:lambda}) in Proposition \ref{thm:AUMPI} yielding the monotone property of density ratios have potentially broad application outside the current setting to show AUMPI properties since other test statistics share an asymptotic distribution characterized by a positive definite quadratic form in normal vectors.
+Thus, the LR statistic has optimal power properties for testing the number of latent factors in short subperiods of our stock return dataset.
+The sufficient conditions (\ref{cond:MLR}) and (\ref{condition:lambda}) in Proposition \ref{thm:AUMPI} yielding the monotone property of density ratios have potentially broad application outside the current setting to show AUMPI properties since other test statistics share an asymptotic distribution characterized by a positive definite quadratic form in normal vectors (Khatri (1980)).